chhuang-one/sqxclib/doc/Sqxc.md

 	pointer3 = nested->data3;
 ```

-If new Sqxc element want to parse/write data in SQL column, it must:
+If new Sqxc element want to parse/write data in database column, it must:
 1. support SQXC_TYPE_ARRAY or SQXC_TYPE_OBJECT.
 2. send converted data to dest (or next) element. see below: